 cat ~/.ssh/id_rsa.pub | ssh -i "yourkeyfile.pem" [email protected] 'cat >> .ssh/authorized_keys'

-After that, you may access your linux instance with this simple command, you do not have to specify the key file anymore
+After that, you may access your Linux instance with this simple command, you do not have to specify the critical file anymore

 ssh [email protected]